Pat Scully: Controversy

-His spell in charge of Rovers was not without its controversies, however.
-Scully is a ruthless professional who expects his players to follow his model, both on and off the pitch.
-Fallings out with some Rovers players led to a cull of the squad mid-way through the 2006 season.

-The biggest controversy of his short managerial career arose out of a television interview, however.
 While appearing as an analyst on TV3's Eircom League Weekly show in August 2006, Scully observed that the league's rulebook needed to be tightened up in order to stop football matters ending up before the courts.
 The FAI did not take kindly to this criticism and fined Scully €5,000, suspending all but €2,000.
 Scully briefly threatened to walk away from football, but this was averted when the Rovers board of directors offered to pay the fine on his behalf.

+Fallings out with some Rovers players led to a cull of the squad mid-way through the 2006 season.

 The 2008 season also saw several problems.
 In the month of June manager and player relations were at a low.
 Scully is rumoured to have clashed with Barry Murphy, Ger O'Brien and Stephen Rice due to their involvement with the Ireland Under 23 squad.
 This led to Rice handing in a transfer request and ultimately being demoted to the Under 21 squad.
 Rice returned for a match with St. Patrick's Athletic on 21 July 2008.

 His relationship with other squad members was also questioned following disputes with Dessie Baker and Barry Ferguson during the same period.